| Title: | Ecosystem Gas Fluxes Calculations for Closed Loop Chamber Setup |

 Vincent Belde

-flux_gep( fluxes_df, type_col, datetime_col, f_flux = f_flux, id_cols, nee_arg = "NEE", er_arg = "ER", cols_keep = "none" )
+flux_gpp( fluxes_df, type_col, f_datetime, f_flux = f_flux, id_cols, nee_arg = "NEE", er_arg = "ER", cols_keep = "none" )flux_gpp( fluxes_df, type_col, f_datetime, f_flux = f_flux, id_cols, nee_arg = "NEE", er_arg = "ER", cols_keep = "none" )

 fluxes_df |